MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/quickstart-unity.md

    topics.Add(objectChangeTopic);
    ```

 5. **Register a Handler** - Register a handler for when your event is received.
-Add the following after you create your topic:
+Add the following after you create your topic.

    ```csharp
    PlayFabSocketsAPI.RegisterHandler(customEventTopic, OnCustomEvent);
    ```

 6. **Create a Handler Method** - Be sure to define the method that you registered in the previous step.
-In this example we are just logging the received **JSON** payload.
-You can use `var myMessage = netMsg.ReadMessage<T>` where T is a model you want to de-serialize to make this a strongly typed object.
+In this example we are just logging the received JSON payload.
+You can use `var myMessage = netMsg.ReadMessage<T>`, where `T` is a model you want to de-serialize to make this a strongly typed object.

    ```csharp
    private void OnCustomEvent(PlayFabNetworkMessage netMsg)